TristanJLegg/MinecraftDiffusion/README.md

 ## Contact

 If you have any questions about this project or are interested in discussing deep learning research opportunities, academic collaborations, or potential roles please reach out to me at tristanjlegg@gmail.com.

-This project demonstrates my implementation of LoRA fine-tuning for Stable Diffusion to create a Minecraft-style image generator.

 ## Acknowledgments